 Legacy mindset: The risk team operates on its own or with very little cross-functional collaboration.
 An insular team makes decisions about fraud prevention.

-DT&S mindset: Risk and fraud teams work cross-functionally to set goals that encompass risk mitigation and revenue growth.
+Digital Trust & Safety mindset: Risk and fraud teams work cross-functionally to set goals that encompass risk mitigation and revenue growth.
 Risk/fraud teams are stakeholders in growth/product decisions and vice versa.

 3) Plan holistically.